 When Does a Late Payment Go on Your Credit Report?

 Late payments are reported to the credit bureau and added to your credit report at least 30 days after the payment due date.
 Some creditors or lenders may not report late payments until they’re 60 days past due.
 Your creditor can tell you its policy for reporting late payments to the credit bureaus.

 Additional Monetary Penalties

-Though the late payment won’t go on your credit report until you’re 30 days late, you can still face other consequences of the late payment.
-You can be charged a late fee, as early as a few minutes after your payment is late.
-Once you’re 60 days late on your credit card payment, your credit card issuer can apply the penalty rate to your balance each month until you’ve made six consecutive timely payments.
+Then, once you’re 60 days late on your credit card payment, your credit card issuer can apply the penalty rate to your balance each month until you’ve made six consecutive timely payments.
 Even when the rate goes back to normal for your old balance, purchases made after the penalty rate became effective may still be subject to the higher interest rate depending on your credit card terms.
+Plus, the penalty rate may also be applied to other accounts you have with the same credit card issuer.

 If you catch up by making the full minimum payment before your next payment due date, your next reported account status will show that your account is current.
 However, the previous 30-day late payment will stay on your credit report for the credit reporting time limit, which is seven years.